 It’s not realistic to watch over someone 24/7.
 We need to take breaks, go to the office, or run errands.
 Or, we might live far away.
 When you’re not able to be with your older adult in person, smart home devices can help keep them safe and give you peace of mind.
-Xfinity Home explains how smart plugs, smart thermostats, and smart security systems could benefit seniors and caregivers.
+Xfinity Home explains how smart plugs, smart thermostats, and intelligent security systems can benefit seniors and caregivers.

 When you think of a smart home, you might think of video doorbells, voice-controlled music players, and speakers that answer questions and read the news.